 Publicly available outdoor space identified in this protocol is also available for assembly and expressive activity in accordance with law, System policy and procedure and this protocol.

 Members of the Campus Community should arrange any use of publicly available outdoor space, whether for official/authorized College activities or for other expressive activities, through their campus contact.

-Members of the general public wishing to use publicly available outside space shall make arrangements through Facilities Rental Office.
+Members of the general public wishing to use publicly available outside space shall make arrangements through Facilities Rental Coordinator.

 This protocol sets out the College's protocols for use of publicly available outdoor spaces for expressive activity.
 This protocol does not apply to indoor space as those spaces are dedicated to official College activities, authorized uses by recognized student groups and CCCS-affiliated entities, and rentals under the College's protocol for facilities use.
 Solicitation and vending uses are governed by the College's protocol for solicitation and vending.

 The following definitions apply for purposes of this protocol:

 - Amplified sound means sound that is increased or enhanced by any electric, electronic, or mechanical means, including handheld devices such as megaphones and sound trucks.
 Other sound, specifically individual shouting or group chanting / singing is subject to general requirements concerning disruption of official College activities.

 - Campus Community means employees, students, recognized student groups and CCCS-affiliated entities.

 - Campus contact means the person through whom a member of the Campus Community arranges space for their official College activities and/or authorized activities in support of the College.
 For recognized student groups, this is Facility Rental Coordinator.
 For employees, this is Facility Rental Coordinator.
 For CCCS affiliated entities/ this is the employee through whom they make arrangements for activities in support of the CCCS mission.